severalnines/ccx-docs/docs/user/Reference/Products/MySQL/Importing-Data.md

 ```

 ### Create a database dump file
 The database dump contains the data that you wish to import into the replica.
 Only partial dumps are possible.
-The dump must not contains any mysql or other system datbases.
+The dump must not contains any mysql or other system databases.
 On the source, issue the following command.
 Change USER, SECRET and DATABASES:
 ```
 mysqldump --set-gtid-purged=OFF -uUSER -pSECRET   --master-data --single-transaction --triggers --routines --events  --databases DATABASES > dump.sql